anasstouaticoder/magento2-module-instantconfigurationcopy/README.md

 This plugin provides easy way to copy configuration field paths to clipboard.

-after improvement, it can also give you the possibility to copy config value to clipboard
+also it provides easy copy to clipboard the values of fields : text, textarea, select, and multiselect

 ## Usage